Chapter 1 : once more, with quiche.

 He spent the next few months hating the world, and not wearing shoes.
 His cooking show wasn’t shaping up to be a success – maybe the name put people off?
 He didn’t know.
 So he redirected his attention to the world’s other issues, and worked with several nonprofit organisations to protect watersheds.
 But he couldn’t help feeling that it just wasn’t his calling in life, and he became bored with helping the world.

-The worst came in February, when he had to sit around and watch bubbles in the lake for an hour.
+The worst came in February, when he had to sit around and watch bubbles in the lake for an hour for the Triwizard Tournament.
 How dull.
 He couldn’t help thinking that he should have killed Potter before this, and then he wouldn’t have had to be here.
 Rather, he could be frolicking in a field with the reborn Dark Lord, skipping through the dandelions and enjoying a picnic of Dark Mark-engraved pie.

 Barty took matters into his own hands soon after that.
 He made a supremely excellent quiche, put a few choice little charms on it, and then stalked off through the castle to find Potter.
 It would be easy to find him; he was always wandering about the castle after dark.
 Last time he had done so, Barty had apprehended a magical map from him, which currently marked Potter as walking through the adjoining corridor.

 So Barty held the pan of quiche in one hand: a Portkey set to travel to an abandoned graveyard in two minutes.
 All he had to do was offer it to Potter.
 And soon, Barty would then be the Death Eater who had done what the Dark Lord himself could not – he would be the wizard who had brought about the death of Harry Potter!